Operation Avalanche: The plan

+A diversion operation was designed to support the landings at Salerno, named Operation Boardman.
+The operation began on June 30, 1943, and ended on August 31, 1943.
+The plan for the operation was for the Abwehr to intercept radio transmissions which contained false plans for invasions of Sardinia, Corsica, Apulia, Southern France or Northwestern Italy, and finally Greece in that order.
+Essentially, the plan sought to weaken German and Italian forces in Southern and Central Italy by shifting Axis focus away from those regions.
+Also part of this operation was the use of dummies previously used in Operation Waterfall.
+The dummies were refurbished and set up in Cyrenaica in a way that would suggest an invasion of the Peloponnese.

-The main landings were scheduled one week later, 9 September.
+The main landings were scheduled after the success at Sicily for September 9.
 The main force would land around Salerno on the western coast in Operation Avalanche.
 It would consist of the U.S. Fifth Army under Lieutenant General Mark W. Clark, comprising the U.S. VI Corps under Major General Ernest J. Dawley, the X British Corps under Lieutenant-General Richard McCreery, and the U.S. 82nd Airborne Division in reserve, a total of about nine divisions.
 Its primary objectives were to seize the port of Naples to ensure resupply, and to cut across to the east coast, trapping Axis troops further south.
 The inclusion of the 82nd Airborne Division as a reserve force was possible only with the cancellation of Operation Giant II.
 The 1st British Airborne Division would be landed by sea near Taranto, on the "heel" of Italy in Operation Slapstick, as a diversion for Salerno.
 Their task was to capture the port and several nearby airfields and link with the Eighth Army before pressing north to join the Fifth Army near Foggia.